 Tip 1: Use a paint sprayer

 A sprayer is your friend when it comes to a smooth finish.

 (total aside: this was so captain obvious that I had to get it out of the way at the beginning.)

 They are so easy to use if you have the right one.
 I love this one that I’ve used for SO MANY different projects.

-It is a little bit of an investment, but the coverage is amazing and you just add the paint to the container and attach it.
+It is a little bit of an investment, but it has tons of power and the coverage is amazing and you just add the paint to the container and attach it.

 If you are using a paint sprayer here are my best tips:

 - Make sure you use fresh paint that’s not been sitting for a while to prevent glumping.